Skip to the content.

 wsl --list --online

-7. Type the following command to install a specific distro (Ubuntu-22.04 recommended) in WSL and press Enter (it will start the distro if it has already been installed):
+7. Type the following command to install a specific distro (Ubuntu-26.04 recommended) in WSL and press Enter (it will start the distro if it has already been installed):

 wsl --install -d <DISTRO-NAME>

-From this point on, whenever the instructions specify to “open/type a command in a terminal”, please open/type the command in the Ubuntu application (open Start (Win key), search for Ubuntu, and click Ubuntu or Ubuntu <VERSION-NUMBER>).
+From this point on, whenever the instructions specify to “open/type a command in a terminal”, please do so using the Ubuntu application (open Start (Win key), search for Ubuntu, and click Ubuntu or Ubuntu <VERSION-NUMBER>).
+Do not use Command Prompt or Powershell for the remaining steps unless explicitly stated.

 Need more help?